GuestAUser/MiniDeflate/README.md

 | Cross-Platform | Sometimes | **Windows + Unix** |
 | Professional CLI | Rare | **Yes** (-q, -v, --version) |

-Most single-file compressors on side-projects or incomplete implementations, that's why they do not get where it's supposed to be.
+Most single-file compressors are on side-projects or incomplete implementations, that's why they do not get where it's supposed to be.
 MiniDeflate is production-ready.

 ### Commercial-Grade Features